ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Showers and thunderstorms.
-Mostly cloudy, with a low around 59.
-South southwest wind 12 to 21 mph, with gusts as high as 33
+Mostly cloudy.
+Low around 59, with temperatures rising to around 62 overnight.
+South southwest
-         mph.
+         wind 12 to 21 mph, with gusts as high as 33 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">